-We’ve been on the road for a year!
-Looking back on this past year, it still seems a bit surreal.
-Less than two years ago, we were scheming up gap year ideas for our family.
+We’re a full-time traveling family!
+Looking back on these past few years, it still seems a bit surreal.
+It seems like yesterday, we were scheming up gap year ideas for our family.
 Now, we are living a life of long term travel.
 This lifestyle is quite solidly our reality.

-In the span of a year, we’ve traveled over 34,000 miles through five countries.
-We visited over 59 cities and towns in North America, Central America, and Europe.
+During the course of our trip, we’ve traveled over 39,000 miles through nine countries.
+We visited over 94 cities and towns in North America, Central America, and Europe.
 We sampled various types of cuisines.
-And we tried our hand at speaking three different languages (Spanish, Italian, and French).
+And we tried our hand at speaking six different languages (Spanish, Italian, French, Indonesian, Tagalog, and Vietnamese).
 It’s been quite an experience so far!

-Reflections on one year of taking our kids around the world
+Reflections on taking our kids around the world

 The image of kids world travel that you see in the blogs and Instagram photos only show part of the story: the fun parts.
 They miss out on the other, more real, travel moments.
-This past year, we’ve experienced our share of amazing beaches, historical ruins, and cultural celebrations.
+During our trip, we’ve experienced our share of amazing beaches, historical ruins, and cultural celebrations.
 But we’ve also had many mundane moments, like waiting six hours for a bus or waiting at a CVS for our passport photos to develop.
 We’ve also had very scary moments, like losing our kid in a big city, or witnessing our child get stitches on her head.

 But if you asked me whether I would do this all again, I would answer with an emphatic, “yes!”
 Taking our kids around the world is still a worthwhile decision for our family.
 And we’re looking forward to what the next two years have in store for us.